Strike continues till FG meets all our demands - ASUP

 Laide Raheem, Abeokuta

-Hope of ending the strike embarked upon by the Academic Staff Union of Polytechnics (ASUP) dimmed on Friday as the union declared that it would not call off the industrial action until the Federal government honoured all the agreements it entered into with it since 2010.
+Hope of ending the strike embarked upon by the Academics Staff Union of Polytechnic (ASUP) soon dimmed on Friday as the Union declared the strike would not be called off until the Federal Government honours all the agreements it entered into with ASUP since 2010.

 Ogunseye, flanked by the Zone C Coordinator, Messrs Olawale Omobaorun, stated that FG had reached three different agreements with the Union, but had failed to honour them.

-He listed the 2010 FGN/ASUP agreement, 2014 Memorandum of Settlement and 2017 Memorandum of Action, noting that last week’s meeting with the FG was deadlocked, maintaining the strike would not be called off until the FG met their demands.
+He listed 2010 FGN/ASUP agreement, 2014 Memorandum of Settlement and 2017 Memorandum of Action, noting that last week’s meeting with the FG was deadlocked, maintaining the strike would not be called off until the FG meets their demands.

-READ ALSO Kashamu to PDP: Negotiate with us or forget Ogun State

-He lamented that many states of the federation owed ASUP members 14-month wages, saying such action was vivid in Abia, Edo, Kogi, Imo, Osun, Ogun, Ondo, Benue and Oyo states.
-He pointed out that in Rivers and Delta states, statutory deductions, including contributory pension and union check off dues were not remitted.
+He also said many states of the federation owed ASUP members 14 months wages, saying such action was vivid in Abia, Edo, Kogi, Imo, Osun, Ogun, Ondo, Benue and Oyo states, pointing out that in Rivers and Delta states, statutory deductions, including contributory pension and union check up dues were not remitted.

-Also speaking, Omoobaorun, urged President Muhammadu Buhari to sign the Polytechnic Act, saying it would help in solving many of the challenges facing the union.
+Also speaking, Omoobaorun, urged President Muhammadu Buhari to sign the Polytechnic Act, saying the Act would help in solving many of the challenges facing the union.

-He also appealed to stakeholders in the education sector, to intervene in what he described as play of politics and National Board for Technical Education (NBTE) conspiracy against MAPOLY, regretting that the status of his members on employment was unknown.
+He also appealed to stakeholders in the education sector, to intervene in what he described as play of politics and National Board for Technical Education (NBTE) conspiracy against MAPOLY, saying the status of his members on employment, is unknown.

-He, however, demanded unbundling and replacement of the NBTE with a National Polytechnic Commission (NPC), submitting “NBTE has shown seeming incapacity to decisively address the deluge of challenges confronting polytechnics in Nigeria.”
+He, however, demanded unbundling and replacement of the NBTE with a National Polytechnic Commission (NPC), submitting “NBTE has shown seeming incapacity to decisively address deluge of challenges confronting polytechnics in Nigeria”.

 Leave a Reply